JNRowe/blanco/doc/configuration.rst

 You do *not* need to set this for :program:`blanco` to work, but it makes the purpose of the field clearer.

+If you wish to use custom icons for contact reminders you can specify a local image location with an  ``image`` field in your addressbook.

 :program:`blanco` can be used without :program:`abook`, as it only requires a ini_ formatted contacts file.
 To create your own contacts file without abook follow the format below: